s0undt3ch/sw-engineering-challenge/NOTES.md

 Added tests for PUT and PATCH for the Bloqs controller, obviously, there's a few more scenarios which would require tests, like, do we allow Bloq's to change their ID's?
 And if so, support updating relationships, test it, etc...

+## Debatable endpoints

+Added support and tests for `/lockers/occupancy/{free,occupied}` endpoints but the endpoints paths is up for discussion.